clariusdev/solum/README.md

 Note that the password will only be sent if the network used is the scanner's own Access Point (AP).
 If connected to a router, the password will not be sent as it is assumed that the credentials are managed elsewhere.

 ### Wi-Fi Request Characteristic
-To change network configurations, the __Wi-Fi Request__ characteristic (UUID 0xF9EB3FAE-947A-4E5B-AB7C-C799E91ED782) can be written to.
+To change network configurations, the _Wi-Fi Request_ characteristic can be written to.
 Note that the probe must be in a ready state before the request will have any effect.

 To put the scanner on it's internal access point, simply send:
 ```